playframework/playframework/documentation/manual/scalaGuide/main/sql/ScalaAnorm.md

 // code == "First"
 ```

-When a column is aliased, typically using SQL `AS`, its value can be resolved with `getAliased` parser.
+When a column is aliased, typically using SQL `AS`, its value can also be resolved.
 Following example parses column with `country_lang` alias.

 ```scala
 import anorm.{ SQL, SqlParser }